01 March 2019: the flight to Havana

 With Cliff Bars, I could point to a buyout not being necessary to turn your idea into a family business that can last generations; entrepreneurship can create a lifestyle for your family, and can give a lifetime of opportunities to engage with your community and inspire others.
 With Lara Bar, and Amazon now owning Whole Foods, I could point to Lara as a hybrid entrepreneur/employee, who saw opportunity in an existing system rather than revolutionizing the world, and accepted a short-term buyout instead of trying to run her own business; in other words, entrepreneurship knows no size, and there’s no one formula for what makes a person happy.

+But the junior official brushed aside the snack bars without commenting on them.
 The first thing to draw his attention must have shocked him, because his white teeth vanished behind the curtain of his upper lip, and his dark eyebrows lowered and his thin mustache bunched up into a pucker of consternation.
 He slowly pulled out a clear plastic Zip Lock bag full of fake thumbs with tiny red silk handkerchiefs poking out of each one.
 He let it dangle from his fingertips, and though his pucker disappeared, his gaze never left the bag.

 I assumed he had never seen that in a tourist’s luggage before.
 My smile perked up, and to help him understand I spoke in Spanish at first.